Christianity in India: Arrival of Europeans

-In 1453, the fall of Constantinople to Sunni Islamic Ottoman Caliphate marked the end of the Byzantine (Eastern Roman Empire), and severed European trade links by land with Asia.
-This massive blow to Christendom spurred the age of discovery as Europeans started seeking alternative routes east by sea along with the goal of forging alliances with pre-existing Christian nations.
+In 1453, the fall of Constantinople to the Sunni Islamic Ottoman Caliphate marked the end of the Byzantine (Eastern Roman Empire), and severed European trade links by land with Asia.
+This massive blow to Christendom spurred the Age of Discovery as Europeans started seeking alternative routes east by sea along with the goal of forging alliances with pre-existing Christian nations.
 Along with Portuguese long-distance maritime travelers that reached the Malabar Coast in the late 15th century, came Portuguese missionaries who made contact with the St Thomas Christians in Kerala.
 These Christians were following Eastern Christian practices and under the jurisdiction of Church of the East.
 The missionaries sought to introduce the Latin liturgical rites among them and unify East Syriac Christians in India under the Holy See.
 This group, which existed in Kerala relatively peacefully for more than a millennium, faced considerable persecution from Portuguese evangelists in the 16th century.
 This later wave of evangelism spread Catholicism more widely along the Konkan coast.

 The South Indian coastal areas around Kanyakumari were known for pearl fisheries ruled by the Paravars.
 From 1527, the Paravars, being threatened by Arab fleets offshore who were supported Zamorin of Calicut, sought the protection of the Portuguese who had moved into the area.
 The protection was granted on the condition that the leaders were immediately baptised as Christians and that they would encourage their people also to convert to Christianity.
 The Portuguese in turn wanted to gain a strategic foothold and control of the pearl fisheries.
 The deal was agreed and some months later 20,000 Paravars were baptised en masse, and by 1537 the entire community had declared itself to be Christian.
 The Portuguese navy destroyed the Arab fleet at Vedalai on 27 June 1538.

 Francis Xavier, a Jesuit, began a mission to the lower classes of Tamil society in 1542.
 A further 30,000 Paravars were baptised.
 Xavier appointed catechists in the Paravar villages up and down the 100 miles coastline to spread and reinforce his teachings.
 Paravar Christianity, with its own identity based on a mixture of Christian religious belief and Hindu caste culture, remains a defining part of the Paravar life today.